DataDink/mvw/README.md

 *The only real missing piece to the DOM is a good method for declaratively binding it to a model*
 <img src="Problem.jpg" style="width: 50%;" />

+*This came out similar to vue, but prefers web standards over custom and leverages js extensions vs custom libs*

 # Examples
 ## Basics
 *Maps `model.value` to the span's `textContent` property*